What is a Savings Bond?

 This kind of bond doesn’t exist anymore, so if you have it, you must have purchased it a long time ago!
 The offering of these bonds ended in September 2004.

 You can’t purchase series HH bonds anymore.
-However, if you happen to have one, it’s still possible to redeem it at your local bank, so plenty to get excited about anyway!
+However, if you have one, it’s still possible to redeem it at your local bank, so there is plenty to get excited about anyway!

 How to Buy a Savings Bond

-Now times have changed, so the most recent EE bonds are available to buy online via the U.S. gov. website: treasurydirect.gov.
+Now, times have changed, so the most recent EE bonds are available to buy online via the Treasury Direct website.

-To sum up, series EE bonds must be purchased online, while I bonds can be purchased online or as paper bonds.
-You can also buy electronic bonds in penny increments, unlike paper ones.
+In summary, series EE bonds must be purchased online, while I bonds can be purchased online or as paper bonds.
+You can also buy electronic bonds in penny increments, unlike paper bonds.

-Any individual can buy up to $10,000 in electronic bonds each calendar year and per Social Security Number (SSN).
-Regarding paper bonds, the limit per person is $5,000.
+Individuals can buy up to $10,000 in electronic bonds each calendar year and per Social Security Number (SSN), but the paper bonds limit per person is $5,000.

 Municipal bonds are a bit different.
 You can buy them from various financial institutions like banks, brokerage firms, bond dealers, or sometimes directly through the municipality.